tedngai/itlworkshops/_posts/2019-10-30-DataVizHAD.md

 ```
 What we have done is to we created a new pandas dataframe only based on the medium value and the medium count, and we exported it out as a csv file so we can look at it with another program like Excel.

 We can also plot this as a graph with the following code.
+Bear in mind that we have over 20k medium types so it would be quite unlikely we can fit everything within the screen and potentially get some sort of error.
+Therefore we limit the amount of medium type to show to 20 with the code **.head(n=20)**.

 ```python
 fig = px.bar(df_medium.head(n=20), x='Medium', y='Count')
 fig.show()
 ```

 So now we know the largest collection MoMA has is photography.
 But let's say you want to look for specific **keywords** in the collection that you would associate with paintings you can do something like this.